keesma/Intergas-Central-Heating-Monitor-Homie/README.md

 * Beta version: This version has been tested for several days on a breadboard.
   It has been tested with an Intergas Prestige CW6.

+* Configuration
+  The following needs to be configured (see config.h):
+  -- WiFi access point: SSID and password
+  -- MQTT broker server name; username and password authentication is used

 * Connect esp8266 to Intergas

   To connect the central heating to the esp8266.